 2 – soft-DTW averaging based on the soft-DTW distance with smoothing parameter set to 1.

 3 – soft-DTW averaging based on the soft-DTW distance with smoothing parameter set to 10.

 Again, the initialization of all averaging methods is Euclidean barycenter-based.
 As a result, we obtain the following classification accuracy: 0.97, 0.74 and 0.72 of good classification rate for the approach 1, 2 and 3 respectively.
 On this particular dataset, averaging time series with DBA in a classification context seems to be the best method.
 However, in order to have a better view of performances of both approaches, we are going to test them on several datasets according to a similar process.

 Goal 3: Classification accuracy on 12 sets of the UCR datasets.
-The UCR time series classification archive is a superset of time series data from which we dispose of classification errors computed via the Euclidean and DTW distances and also the state-of-the art algorithm as a reference.
+The UCR time series classification archive is a superset of time series data from which we dispose of classification errors computed via the Euclidean and DTW distances as baselines.

 The considered datasets are the following:

 As you can see, the 12 datasets used in this post differ from their size of the training and test sets, their length, their number of classes and also their type.

 This time, each class of the training set is summarized by 5 time series.
 They are built by randomly picking a set of series in the same class and averaged according to the proposed methods described in goal 2.
 A 1-NN classification is done on the test set according to these barycenters : we assign each time series of the test set in the class associated to the closest barycenter.
 This process is iterated 10 times for each dataset.
 As previously, we consider 3 approaches: DBA and soft-DTW barycenter averaging approach with smoothing parameters equal to 1 and 10.